Delta ray

 A delta ray is a secondary electron with enough energy to escape a significant distance away from the primary radiation beam and produce further ionization.
 The term is sometimes used to describe any recoil particle caused by secondary ionization.
 The term was coined by J. J. Thomson.

 Characteristics

 Fig. 1: Image taken in the Pic du Midi at 2877 m in a Phywe PJ45 cloud chamber (size of surface is 45 x 45 cm).
 This picture shows the four particles that are detectable in a cloud chamber : proton, electron, muon (probably) and alpha.
 Delta rays are seen associated with the proton track.

-A delta ray is characterized by very fast electrons produced in quantity by alpha particles or other fast energetic charged particles knocking orbiting electrons out of atoms.
+A delta ray is characterized by very fast electrons produced in quantity by alpha particles or other fast energetic charged particles knocking bound electrons out of atoms.
 Collectively, these electrons are defined as delta radiation when they have sufficient energy to ionize further atoms through subsequent interactions on their own.
 Delta rays appear as branches in the main track of a cloud chamber (See Figs. 1,2).
 These branches will appear nearer the start of the track of a heavy charged particle, where more energy is imparted to the ionized electrons.